 Scholarships open to undergraduate and graduate students

-Sister-to-Sister Scholarship Opportunity
+Sister to Sister Scholarship Opportunity

 In the fall of 1998, the alumnae of the Colorado School of Mines gathered to celebrate 100 years of women at Mines at The Florence Caldwell Centennial Celebration.
 As an outgrowth of this Celebration, women developed a scholarship program sponsored and supported by alumni and friends of Mines.
-In 2000, the Sister-to-Sister Scholarship Program began awarding an annual scholarship to a current Mines female student.
+In 2000, the Sister-to-Sister Scholarship Program began awarding an annual scholarship to a current Mines woman student.

 National Society of Women Engineers (SWE) Scholarships